Test globals

 Overview

-Test globals are a useful concept that Nightwatch provides for persisting data between test suites and also to define global test hooks.
+Nightwatch supports data persistence between test suites and global test hooks definitions via test globals.
 In its most simple form, it is a dictionary of name-value pairs which is defined in your configuration file.

 Example